Do Capacity Constraints Constrain Coalitions?: Existence of Strong Equilibria

+As part of the proof, we show that the returned profile is a SE.
+An important property of this algorithm is the \emph{entireness property}: Each edge that is used by the algorithm is used to its maximum capacity, except for the last edge that is chosen by the algorithm, which may or may not be entirely used depending on the number of remaining agents.
+Moreover, the cost incurred due to an edge is exactly its fractional cost in the iteration in which it was chosen, and the costs of the agents are non-decreasing in the agents' indices.

+After defining Algorithm \ref{compute-se-alg}, we are ready to prove the theorem.
+Let $G_1, \ldots, G_k$ be parallel-edge networks, and let $G$ be a series composition of these networks.
+We define a strategy profile $\bm{s}$ for the game played on $G$ in the following way: For every $i=1,\ldots,k$, we compute a profile $\bm{s}^i$ for network $G_i$ using Algorithm \ref{compute-se-alg}. $\bm{s}$ is defined to be the strategy profile in which the strategy of agent $j$ is the concatenation of his strategies in $\bm{s}^1,\ldots,\bm{s}^k$.
+We prove that $\bm{s}$ is a SE.

+From the definition of Algorithm \ref{compute-se-alg}, we get that for every profile $\bm{s}^i$, and for every two agents $j,j'$ such that $j<j'$, $p_j(\bm{s}^i) \leq p_{j'}(\bm{s}^i)$.
+In other words, the first agent in $\bm{s}$ incurs the lowest cost in each of $G_1,\ldots,G_k$, the next agent incurs the second lowest cost in each of the subnetworks, and so on.

+The intuition behind the proof is the following: Since the first agent pays the lowest possible cost in each of the subnetworks, she cannot reduce her cost in any subnetwork and thus cannot participate in any profitable coalitional deviation.
+Assuming that the first agent does not participate in the deviation, the second agent cannot reduce her cost in any subnetwork and cannot participate in the deviation as well.
+Arguments of this nature will be used to show that none of the agents can participate in the coalitional deviation.

-Let $s$ be the strategy profile in which the strategy of agent $j$ is the concatenation of his strategies in $s_1,\ldots,s_k$.
-Since we sorted each of the profiles $s_i$, the first agent in $s$ uses the lowest-cost path in each of $G_1,\ldots,G_k$, the next agent uses the second lowest-cost path, and so on.
-We wish to prove that $s$ is a SE.
-Assume that there is a coalition $C$ for which there is a profitable deviation, yielding a strategy profile $s'$.
-Let $j$ be the minimal index of an agent in $C$, i.e., $j$ is the agent that uses the $j^{th}$ lowest-cost path in each of $s_1,\ldots,s_k$.
+Formally, assume by contradiction that there is a coalition $C$ for which there is a profitable deviation, yielding a strategy profile $\bm{s}'$.
+Let $j$ be the minimal index of an agent in $C$, i.e., $j$ is the agent that uses the $j^{th}$ lowest-cost edge in each of $\bm{s}^1,\ldots,\bm{s}^k$.

-In order for $s'$ to be a profitable deviation, $j$ must reduce his cost in one of $G_1,\ldots,G_k$.
-Assume, without loss of generality, that by deviating to $s'$, agent $j$ reduces his cost in $G_1$.
-Denote the edge used by $j$ in $s_1$ by $e$.
-There exists an edge $e'$ such that
+In order for $\bm{s}'$ to be a profitable coalitional deviation, $j$ must reduce her cost in at least one of $G_1,\ldots,G_k$.
+Assume, without loss of generality, that after the coalition deviates to $\bm{s}'$, agent $j$ reduces her cost in $G_1$.
+Denote the edge used by $j$ in $\bm{s}^1$ by $e$.
+It follows that there exists an edge $e'$ in $G_1$ such that